 I started having a mild but persistent headache, which was most likely caused by caffeine withdrawal.
-Usually I drink 1-2 cups of filter coffee per day.
+Usually, I drink 1-2 cups of filter coffee per day.

-During the diet we switched over to tea (rooibos tea; herbal teas) and decaf coffee.
+During the diet, we switched over to tea (rooibos tea; herbal teas) and decaf coffee.
 Mix decaf coffee with MCT/Coconut oil and a pinch of sea salt and it tastes like a bullet-proof coffee.
 At least you have a tasty substitute for the real thing.

 We noticed a gradual decline in energy over the course of the first 48 hours.
-Regular tasks (housekeeping; cooking; etc.) was easy but anything involving physical activity (extended walks; climbing stairs; etc.) was noticeably more difficult.
+Regular tasks (housekeeping; cooking; etc.) were easy but anything involving physical activity (extended walks; climbing stairs; etc.) was noticeably more difficult.
 We decided to stay in, watch TV shows, and take it easy.

 Days 3 – 5: Ketosis and Newly-Found Energy